 Medical services performed by unregistered staff may also be VAT exempt when all of the following conditions are met:

-- the care service is performed in a hospital, nursing home, hospice, pathology laboratory or other state-regulated health institution (see VAT liability of health institutions supplies (Notice 701/31))
+- the care service is performed in a hospital, nursing home, hospice, pathology laboratory or other state-regulated health institution (see Health institutions supplies (VAT Notice 701/31))

 - the unregistered staff working in a hospital, nursing home, hospice, pathology laboratory or other state-regulated health institution provide care that is directly connected with the welfare of the recipient - this would normally involve the provision of personal care services, but not services such as catering or hairdressing